-Year 1 2 3 4 1st Semester Strongly Recommended Courses: fewer than 8 credits Strongly Recommended Courses: fewer than 30 credits Academic credits required for graduation (Other than optional credits): fewer than 75 credits (See Note 2 below.)
-2nd Semester Strongly Recommended Courses: fewer than 20 credits Strongly Recommended Courses: fewer than 46 credits Academic credits required for graduation (Other than optional credits): fewer than 96 credits (see note2 below) (See Note 3 below.)
+Year 1 2 3 4 1st Semester Strongly Recommended Courses: fewer than 8 credits Strongly Recommended Courses: fewer than 30 credits Academic credits required for graduation (Other than optional credits): fewer than (See Note 2 below.) ordata ordata 75 credits 2nd Semester Strongly Recommended Courses: fewer than 20 credits Strongly Recommended Courses: fewer than 46 credits Academic credits required for graduation (Other than optional credits): fewer than 96 credits (see note2 below) (See Note 3 below.)
 Average numbers of academic credits (see note1 below) (40) (80) (115) (128)

-• (Note1) Standard numbers of earned academic credits other than optional credits for each year are shown in parentheses

-.
-(Note2) Students who could not start their graduation theses in the designated year

-• (Note3) Students who could not graduate within their standard years of enrollment (4 years)
+- (Note\1) Standard numbers of earned academic credits other than optional credits for each year are shown in parentheses - (Note\2) Students who could not start their graduation theses in the designated year - (Note\3) Students who could not graduate within their standard years of enrollment (4 years)